byronbytes/Tasks/README.md

 - Settings
   - Ability to change the theme of Tasks (Dark / Light Mode)
-  - View and delete Cleanup Summaries that Tasks created
+  - View and delete Cleanup Summaries that Tasks created.
+  - Change general settings about Tasks.
   - Checking for updates (WIP)
   - Change the language of Tasks (WIP)